itz-me-zappex/flux/README.md

   - `~/.config/flux.ini`

 ### Limitations
-Since INI is not standartized, I should mention all supported features here.
+As INI is not standartized, I should mention all supported features here.
 - Supported:
   - Spaces in section names.
   - Single and double quoted strings.